Quicken Won't Download or Update Bank Transactions

 Incorrect Account Settings in Quicken

-Did you recently change your financial institution account password through their website?
-Has there been any suspicious activity or other security concern with your account that may have prompted the financial institution to reset your password or lock your account?
+Also, find out if there was any suspicious activity or other security concern with your account that may have prompted the financial institution to reset your password or lock your account.
 If you're unsure but cannot access your account, contact their customer support for assistance.

 If you get a specific error message and code when attempting to access your financial institution to download and update transactions, check the error code on Quicken's website for a specific explanation of what may be happening.